steptools/bom2stp/README.md

 using the ST-Developer libraries.

 If the XML references separate files, such as JT files, the program will preserve those using STEP external document references.
+There is no record in the XML as to the unit system so the resulting file just assumes millimeters / degrees.